slaubi/the-fast-track/6.2/en/14-form.rst

      services:
          # default configuration for services in *this* file

 We have already seen how services are automatically injected into constructor arguments.
-For container parameters, we can explicitely inject them via the ``Autowire`` attribute.
+For container parameters, we can explicitly inject them via the ``Autowire`` attribute.

 Now, we have everything we need to know to implement the logic needed to store the uploaded file to its final destination: